Sign-on and sign-off: Sign-off/closedown sequence

-Some countries have a legal protocol for signing-off: in the United States, the minimum requirement is the station's callsign, followed by its designated city of license.
+Some countries have a legal protocol for signing-off: in the United States, the minimum requirement is the station's call sign, followed by its designated city of license.
 Many stations do include other protocols, such as the national anthem or transmitter information, as a custom, or as a service to the public.

-In the United Kingdom, before the introduction of 24-hour television, there was no known legal protocol for a sign-off: BBC One and many ITV regions customarily included a continuity announcement, clock and the country's national anthem (for BBC One Wales and HTV Wales, Hen Wlad Fy Nhadau was also played beforehand), while BBC Two, Granada, Border, and Channel 4 signed-off with just a continuity announcement, clock and ident.
+In the United Kingdom, before the introduction of 24-hour television, there was no known legal protocol for a sign-off: BBC One and many ITV regions customarily included a continuity announcement, clock and the country's national anthem (for BBC One Wales and HTV Wales, Hen Wlad Fy Nhadau was also played beforehand), while Granada and Channel 4 signed-off with just an announcement, clock and ident, and BBC Two, Yorkshire and Border closed down with an announcement over their station clock.

 In Germany, it is a custom to play the national anthem (for Bayerischer Rundfunk and stations owned by ProSiebenSat.1 Media, the Bayernhymne was also played beforehand) and the European Union anthem.
+ARD started playing the national anthem at closedown on May 23, 1985.

-In Spain, it is a custom to play the national anthem (for EITB and Televisión de Galicia, Eusko Abendaren Ereserkia and Os Pinos was also played beforehand respectively).
+In Spain, it is a custom to play the national anthem (for RTVA, EITB and Televisión de Galicia, the respective anthems of their autonomous communities would also be played beforehand).

-In the United States, it is common for a brief news reel to be broadcast over the station's logo, often accompanied by public service and missing and most wanted persons announcements.
+In all Commonwealth realms outside the United Kingdom, it was a custom to play each realm's national anthem, examples being those of Australia and Canada (for some stations, God Save the Queen would also be played beforehand, except on CFRN-TV in Edmonton pre-2000, where it was played on its own.)